Advertising

 Pakistan Flag

-The map shows Pakistan, a South Asian country in the northwestern part of the Indian subcontinent.
-Pakistan borders India to the east, Afghanistan and Iran to the west, and China to the northeast.
-The country has over 1,000 km of coastline along the Arabian Sea in the south.
+The map shows Pakistan, a South Asian country located in the northwestern part of the Indian subcontinent.
+It shares borders with India to the east, Afghanistan and Iran to the west, and China to the northeast.
+To the south, Pakistan has over 1,000 kilometers of coastline along the Arabian Sea.

-Pakistan occupies an area of 796,095 km²; compared, it is somewhat larger than Turkey (783,562 km²) or nearly twice the size of the U.S. state of California.
+Pakistan covers an area of 796,095 km², making it slightly larger than Turkey and nearly twice the size of California.

-The official languages are Urdu and English; other languages in use are Punjabi, Sindhi, and Pashto.
+The official languages are Urdu and English, regional languages such as Punjabi, Sindhi, and Pashto are widely spoken.

 Map of Pakistan

-The map shows Pakistan and surrounding countries with international borders, the national capital Islamabad, province capitals, major cities, main roads, railroads, and major airports.
+The map shows Pakistan and surrounding countries with international borders, the national capital Islamabad, provinces, province capitals, major cities, main roads, railroads, and major airports.
+The topographic map features also the greater Kashmir region, a disputed area, claimed in full or in part by India, Pakistan, and China.

 1972 Line Of Control